Anahila Kanongata'a: Member of Parliament

+First term, 2017-2020

 Kanongata'a stood as a list only candidate for Labour at the (ranked 37) and was elected as a list MP through Labour's party vote result of 36.9%.

 In her first term, she served on the health committee (2017–2018) and the social services committee (2018–2020).
 She was appointed to the Abortion Legislation Committee, which considered the Abortion Legislation Bill that proposed eliminating most legal restrictions on abortion in New Zealand, in 2019.
 She opposed the bill during all three readings of the bill in Parliament, which subsequently passed into law in March 2020.

 In March 2018, a private member's bill in Kanongata'a's name was drawn from the member's ballot and subsequently was introduced to Parliament.
 The Oaths and Declarations (Members of Parliament) Amendment Bill sought to enable members of Parliament to make their oaths of allegiance in a language other than English or te reo Māori, which are the two allowed languages under the Oaths and Declarations Act 1957.
 Members may make an unofficial oath in another language with the consent of the House, but must make one in an official language.
 The bill failed at its first reading 54–65.